Edinburgh-Stingers-IHC/constitution/README.md

 4. **Committee Fast-Track**
    - The fast-track process does **not bypass** the proposal, publication, or review steps in sections 1–2.
-   - If, after the review period, **all office bearers unanimously support the amendment** and **no member has raised a formal objection**, the amendment may be declared adopted without holding a general membership vote.
+   - If, after the review period, **all office bearers unanimously support the amendment** and **no member has submitted a formal objection**, the amendment may be declared adopted without holding a general membership vote.
+   - If one or more members submit a formal objection, the amendment shall proceed to a general membership vote at the close of the review period, with thresholds set under section 3.
+   - A **formal objection** is defined as a member explicitly stating in writing (via GitHub PR or through an office bearer) that they oppose adoption of the amendment as drafted.
+Ongoing discussion, debate, or suggested edits do not count as a formal objection unless the member clearly states opposition.
    - Any amendment adopted without following **all requirements of this section** is automatically **void**.

 5. **Transparency & Records**
    All proposals, review comments, votes, and outcomes shall be permanently recorded in the GitHub repository.

 6. **Implementation**
    Amendments take effect immediately upon adoption unless the PR specifies a later effective date.

 ---